-1. Doctorate: The applicant shall be a health care professional, holding a professional Doctoral

-Degree with an accrediting agency recognized by the U.S. Department of Education, an Agency having a reciprocal agreement with the recognized agency, or the foreign equivalent, in good standing and with no disciplinary actions.

-- 2. Training: Have completed 300 clock hours of specialized training in nutrition from an institution/provider that meets at least one of the following criteria: - a.
+- 1. Doctorate: The applicant shall be a healthcare professional, holding a professional Doctoral Degree with an accrediting agency recognized by the U.S. Department of Education, an Agency having a reciprocal agreement with the recognized agency, or the foreign equivalent, in good standing and with no disciplinary actions. - 2.
+Training: Have completed 300 clock hours of specialized training in nutrition from an institution/provider that meets at least one of the following criteria: - a.
 An accredited college, university, foundation, or other institution. - b.
 An agency having a reciprocal agreement with an accredited institution. - c.
 A healthcare provider who has completed a 300-hour residency program from an accredited college, university or other institution or an agency having a reciprocal agreement with an accredited institution: - i.
 The Board must approve residency programs used toward this criteria.
 The residency program must supply the number of hours of teaching experience, research, and training in which the applicant participates in a document on the organization's letterhead and signed by the program's director. - 3.
-Writing Submission: Write a nutrition-oriented article or white paper with at least 10 references acceptable for publication in Board-approved journals including, but not limited to, Journal of Nutritional Perspectives, Journal of Nutrition, JMPT, American Journal of Clinical Nutrition, Journal of Chiropractic Medicine, or Nutrition Reviews.
-Once approved, the candidate should submit the article for publication in the approved journal. - 4.
+Writing Submission: Submit proof of publication or proof of acceptance for publication of a clinical nutrition article in a Board approved peer reviewed journal.
+Board approved peer-reviewed journals include, but are not limited to: Nutritional Perspectives, Journal of Nutrition, JMPT, American Journal of Clinical Nutrition, Journal of Chiropractic Medicine, Nutrition Reviews, etc. - 4.
 Experience: Have a minimum of one year experience in the practice of nutrition. - 5.
 Application and Fees: Submit a completed application with all required documentation, including full payment, and receive the notice of eligibility from ACBN.
-Candidate must submit the application by emailing it (and mailing payment) or mailing the application and payment to ACBN. - 6.
+Candidate must submit the application by emailing or mailing the application, and send payment payment to ACBN digitally or by mailed check. - 6.
 Exam: Pass the DACBN written examination.